GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 - Create a Cloud Scheduler job called `Start_VMs_job`.
 In the payload, you will need to specify the **zone** and a  **label** of instances to start as follow `{"zone":"europe-west1-b", "label":"env=dev"}`.
 Configure the Cloud Scheduler job's parameter `Target**=Pub/Sub` and `Topic= start_dev_vms`.

-- Create a Cloud Scheduler job called `Start_VMs_job`.
-In the payload, you will need to specify the **zone** and a  **label** of instances to start as follow `{"zone":"europe-west1-b", "label":"env=dev"}`.
-Configure the Cloud Scheduler job's parameter `Target**=Pub/Sub` and `Topic= start_dev_vms`.
+- Create another Cloud Scheduler job called `Stop_VMs_job`.
+Set the parameters as follow: `payload={"zone":"europe-west1-b", "label":"env=dev"}`, `Target**=Pub/Sub` and `Topic= start_dev_vms`.

-- Once the `Start_VMs_job` is triggered, Cloud Scheduler will push a message (with a payload containing zone & label) to the Pub/Sub topic `start_dev_vms`.
+- Once one of the job created above is triggered, Cloud Scheduler will push a message (with a payload containing zone & label) to the corresponding Pub/Sub topic.

-- Pub/Sub will then push this message (with its payload) to a Cloud Function called `startInstances()`, which is subscribed to topic ““start_dev_vms”.
+- Pub/Sub will then push this message (with its payload) to a Cloud Function the associated Cloud Function.

 - The Cloud Function will use the Compute Engine API to query and filter the list of instances using the zone & label specified in the Pub/Sub message.
-After that, the CF will iterate and start each VM (green line in Figure 1).
+After that, the CF will iterate and start or stop the VMs.

 # Important Considerations